 You are also asked to note that all students of the University are, following the exhaustion of the University's internal procedures, able to raise most grievances they may have in relation to the University with the ombudsman for the higher education sector, the Office of the Independent Adjudicator for Higher Education (OIA).
-Reference to your ability to utilise the OIA is made in Sections 3, 7, 8, 9, 10, 13 and 17 of the Handbook.
+Reference to your ability to utilise the OIA is made in Sections 3, 7, 8, 9, 10, 13 and 17 of this Handbook.
+Further information about the OIA can be found in Appendix H of this Handbook.